 Undergraduate Business Curriculum

 Our business curriculum offers breadth and flexibility.
-Students take classes from across Carnegie Mellon to enhance their quantitative and analytical reasoning skills and gain the social, economic, and political context for understanding business decisions in a global environment.
-Each student develops and pursues their unique interests while taking advantage of the CMU and Tepper’s world-class faculty and curricular offerings.
+You’ll take classes from across Carnegie Mellon to build your quantitative and analytical skills and gain the social, economic, and political context to make data-informed business decisions in an ever-changing global environment.

 How Our Business Curriculum Is Structured

-Overall, the first year of the curriculum is devoted to acquiring a foundation of skills for analysis, communication, and context through courses in economics, quantitative skills development, and the liberal arts.
-And beginning in Fall 2019, first-year students will enroll in a new course, Business Science, that will set the foundation for their business education in the Tepper School.
+The first-year curriculum is devoted to building foundational analysis, communication, and context skills through courses in economics, math, and the liberal arts.
+First-year students also enroll in Business Science, a course that sets the foundation for their business education.

 Access the Best of CMU